Mary Martin: Broadway

 Martin opened on Broadway in The Sound of Music as Maria on November 16, 1959, and stayed in the show until October 1961.
 She won the Tony Award for Best Actress in a Musical.
 The musical gave Martin "the chance to display her homespun charm".

 In 1966, she appeared on Broadway in the two-person musical I Do!
 I Do! with Robert Preston and was nominated for the Tony Award (Leading Actress in a Musical).
 A national tour with Preston began in March 1968 but was canceled early due to Martin's illness.

 Although she appeared in nine films between 1938 and 1943, she was generally passed over for the filmed version of the musical plays.
 She herself once explained that she did not enjoy making films because she did not have the connection with an audience that she had in live performances.
 The closest that she ever came to preserving her stage performances was her television appearances as Peter Pan.
 The Broadway production from 1954 was subsequently performed on NBC television in RCA's compatible color in 1955, 1956, and 1960.
 Martin also preserved her 1957 stage performance as Annie Oakley in Annie Get Your Gun when NBC television broadcast the production live that year.

-While Martin did not enjoy making films, she apparently did enjoy appearing on television as she did frequently.
+While Martin did not enjoy making films, she frequently appeared on television.
 Her last feature film appearance was a cameo as herself in MGM's Main Street to Broadway in 1953.
-Martin made an appearance in 1980 in a Royal Variety Performance in London performing "Honeybun" from South Pacific.
+Martin made an appearance in 1980 in a Royal Variety Performance in London performing "Honey Bun" from South Pacific.
 Martin appeared in the play Legends with Carol Channing in a one-year US national tour opening in Dallas on January 9, 1986.

 Awards and honors

 Martin was inducted into the American Theater Hall of Fame in 1973.
 She received the Kennedy Center Honors, an annual honor for career achievements, in 1989.
 She received the Donaldson Award in 1943 for One Touch of Venus.
 A Special Tony Award was presented to her in 1948 while she appeared in the national touring company of Annie Get Your Gun for "spreading theatre to the rest of the country while the originals perform in New York."
 In 1955 and 1956, she received, first, a Tony Award for Peter Pan, and then an Emmy for appearing in the same role on television.
 She also received Tonys for South Pacific and in 1959 for The Sound of Music.

+In September 1963, a statue of Peter Pan dedicated to her was unveiled in Weatherford, donated by the Peter Pan Peanut Butter Company.